Localization for Chern-Simons on Circle Bundles via Loop Groups: Introduction

 \subsection{Acknowledgements}

-The author is grateful for many helpful discussions with Chris Beasley over the course of this work.
-We also thank Michael Murray, Mathai Varghese, Ray Vozzo, and Pedram Hekmati for stimulating discussions on the topic of bundle gerbes.
-The author also gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University where a small portion of the research for this paper was performed.
+The author is grateful to Chris Beasley, Michael Murray, Mathai Varghese, Ray Vozzo, and Pedram Hekmati for stimulating discussions and for comments on drafts of this paper.
+The author also gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University where a portion of the research for this paper was performed.
+This material is based upon work supported by the National Science Foundation under Grant Number PHY-1620637.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.